Fraud in Contract Law

 Fraud includes acts that are committed with intent to deceive i.e. to mislead somebody.
 It is committed by a party to the contract.
 It can also be committed through connivance or by an agent.

 By fraud you make a person do what he would not have done otherwise.
 Fraud is committed to induce somebody to enter into a contract.
-Deceptively inducing somebody to enter into a contract that would lead to his legal injury is also included in the fraud.
+Deceptively inducing somebody to enter into a contract would lead to his legal injury which is also considered fraud.

 To deceive or induce somebody to enter into a contract on a false belief.
 Fraud consists of an action in suppression of what was true and an action in representation of what was false.
 So a false statement as to a fact has to be made.
 It has to be false to the knowledge of the person making it.
 Thus intentionally either a true fact has to be suppressed or a false fact has to be presented.